-Monitoring Action Level Limit Level in dB(A)

-Location Time Period: 0700-1900 hours on normal weekdays

-N1

-N2a When one or more documented complaints are received 75 d.
-75 dB(A)
+Manitanina I agatian Action Level Limit Level in dB(A) Monitoring Location Time Period: 0700-1900 hours on normal weekdays N1 N2a When one or more documented complaints are received 77 10 (A) N3a 75 dB(A) N4

-N3a 、 ,

-N4

-Note: If works are to be carried out during restricted hours, the conditions stipulated in the construction noise permit issued by the Noise Control Authority have to be followed.
+Note: If works are to be carried out during restricted hours, the conditions stipulated in the construction noise permit issued by the Noise Control Authority should be followed.

-3.7.2 Should non-compliance of the environmental quality criteria occurs, remedial actions will be triggered according to the Event and Action Plan which presented in Appendix E.

-3.8 DATA MANAGEMENT AND DATA QA/QC CONTROL

-3.8.1 All monitoring data will be handled by the ET's in-house data recording and management system.
+- 3.7.2 Should non-compliance of the environmental quality criteria occur, remedial actions will be triggered according to the Event and Action Plan presented in Appendix E. - 3.8 DATA MANAGEMENT AND DATA QA/QC CONTROL - 3.8.1 All monitoring data will be handled by the ET's in-house data recording and management system.
 The monitoring data recorded in the equipment will be downloaded directly from the equipment at the end of each monitoring day.
-The downloaded monitoring data will input into a computerized database properly maintained by the ET.
+The downloaded monitoring data will be input into a computerized database properly maintained by the ET.